jirassimok/fictional-giggle/README.md

 The fragment shader can use a constant color or a color provided by the vertex shader, or it can perform lighting calculations for fragment (Phong) shading.

+## `model.js`

+The mobile model is constructed in this file.
+Editing it would allow arbitrary mobiles to be made easily.

+## `Light.js`

+This file contains a class that contains information about the light and can draw the light source.

+## `AbstractModel.js`

+This file contains a class with operations shared by some of the other models.

+## `Mobile.js`

+This file contains the `Mobile` class, which contains and draws the meshes and arms of a Mobile.

+## `Walls.js`

+This file contains the `Walls` class, which contains and draws the meshes representing the scene's walls, as well as loading and configuring the textures.

+## `setup.js`

+This file contains initial WebGL setup.

+## `Mesh.js` and `Bounds.js`

+These files contain classes that represent meshes and their bounding boxes.

+## `debug.js`

+This file includes functions that can be used to aid in debugging the program.

 ## JSON files